tdwg/website/content/pages/conferences/2020/index.md

 working sessions will be posted on August 17.

-### Symposia, Panel Discussions, Lightning Talks, etc.
+### Symposia, panel discussions, lightning talks, etc.

 Proposals to organize one or more sessions during the week of October 19-23 are being collected via a [second short